 What legal issues are associated with access to video products for students with sensory impairments?

-Section 713 of the Telecommunication Act of 1996 resulted in many changes in the broadcast and cable television industries.
+Section 713 of the Telecommunication Act resulted in many changes in the broadcast and cable television industries.
 Among other things, it charged the Federal Communications Commission (FCC) to create mandates to increase the percentage of television programming that is captioned.
 It has published rules and set guidelines for increasing the number of captioned programs.

-Section 508 of the Rehabilitation Act of 1973 requires that the federal government develop, procure, maintain, and use electronic and informational technology that is accessible to people with disabilities.
+Section 508 of the Rehabilitation Act requires that the federal government develop, procure, maintain, and use electronic and informational technology that is accessible to people with disabilities.
 In the 508 guidelines that were developed by the Access Board and became effective in 2001, all training and informational video productions that impart an agency's mission must contain captions for speech or other audio information necessary for the comprehension of the content, and critical visual content must be audio-described.
 Although the standards were developed for the federal government, additional legislation and voluntary compliance have extended their impact beyond federal agencies.